desResLab/mriFilter/docs/source/content/commandFileGuide.rst

 Export to Laplace wall distancing solver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **EXPORTTODISTANCE** and **DISTANCEFILE** options tell the application to export a finite element input file for wall distance evaluation.
+The **EXPORTTODISTANCE** token tell the application to export a finite element input file for wall distance evaluation.

 Example input: ::

-  EXPORTTODISTANCE: TRUE
-  DISTANCEFILE: distanceInputFile.txt
+  EXPORTTODISTANCE: distanceInputFile.txt

 Vortex Criteria
 ^^^^^^^^^^^^^^^